gappein/gappein-chat-sdk/README.md

 # Gappein

-Gappein is a new Chat SDK in town, a plug and play toolkit for integrating Chat feature on top of Firebase!
+Gappein is a new Chat SDK in town!

+A plug and play modular toolkit for integrating the Chat feature on top of Firebase!

 # Table of contents